afhoffman/fteulator/README.md

 - 1 Sprint = 2 weeks = 80 hours.

-The application can be run as a single page application (SPA) or Progressive Web Application (PWA) via Quasar, as a native desktop application (linux, mac, windows) via Electron or Tauri, and as a mobile app (iOS, Android) via Cordova or Capacitor.
+The application can be run as a single page application (SPA) or Progressive Web Application (PWA) via Quasar, as a native desktop application (Linux, mac, windows) via Electron or Tauri, and as a mobile app (iOS, Android) via Cordova or Capacitor.
 The component framework is Vue 3, end-to-end testing via Cypress, and uses TypeScript throughout.